Kenneth L. Shigley, Sr.

 - Recovered $1.25 million policy limits settlement for a young man who was t-boned in an intersection in Cobb County suffering a brain injury, despite evidence that he was talking on the phone with his gay partner while turning left in an intersection.

-- Obtained $1.3 million settlement in Rome, Georgia – $300,000 above insurance policy limits -- for family of young man killed when rear-ended by tractor trailer on interstate at night.
+- Recovered $1.3 million settlement in Rome, Georgia – $300,000 above insurance policy limits -- for family of young man killed when rear-ended by tractor trailer on interstate at night.

 - Recovered million dollar policy limit in wrongful death case against small trucking company.